Idein/learning-pipeline-plugin/README.md

 ## Notifier

 By default, the information output by this plugin is logged as actlog through the Notifier instance.
-What information is output (and in what format) can be designed by using custom notifier.
+Users can decide what information is output (and in what format), using a custom notifier.

 To customize it, define a custom notifier class inheriting from AbstractNotfier, and define `notify()` which gets a message as str.